Basics of Network TroubleshootingWritten on May 1, 2020 by Chad Warmenhoven

 Why you need this article

 Connection problems can be due to a variety of reasons: problems with the website, your device, the Wi-Fi router, modem, or your Internet Service Provider (ISP).
 If you can’t get email, browse the web, or stream music, chances are you’re not connected to your network and can’t get onto the internet.
-You may also have problems accessing shared drives or experiencing slow speeds so this article will guide you through verifying your hardware is fully operational and hopefully point to the potential culprit.
+You may also have problems accessing shared drives or experiencing slow speeds, and this article will guide you through verifying your hardware is fully operational and hopefully point to the potential culprit.

 Before you begin